howerj/libforth/readme.md

 * libcompress needs developing before it can be used.
 * It will be used for making smaller forth.core files.

+### Experimental single binary

+The build system can be used to build a single binary which contains the contents of "forth.fth", with the command "make libforth".
+This is a multistage build process that is experimental, so should not be relied upon.
+It involves a bootstrapping process using the first forth executable to build a second.

+The process works like this:

+1) The executable "forth" is made.

+	make forth

+or:

+	gcc -std=c99 main.c unit.c libforth.c -o forth

+2) The executable is used to generate a code file containing the contents of "forth.fth" is made.

+	./forth -s forth.core

+4) A forth word, *core2c* is used to generate a C file called "core.gen.c":

+	./forth -l forth.core -e 'c" forth.core" c" core.gen.c" core2c'

+5) The forth program is recompiled with an extra define, which means that initialization of a minimal forth environment is replaced with the core file we just made:

+	gcc -DUSE_BUILT_IN_CORE -std=c99 main.c unit.c libforth.c core.gen.c -o libforth

+The new executable, *libforth*, behaves the same as *forth* but with a built in core file.

 ## Notes